9090856788/techiFy_blog/README.md

-step 1: Create account in NeonDB & create the project & collect the DB URL. step 2: Install Prisma & prisma client with initilize it. step 3: create .env file in root directory & paste the DATABASE_URL. step 4: create schema in prisma generated file.
-Based on our blogging application we have 4 schema, thats are : user, article, comment & like. step 5:
+step 1: Create account in NeonDB & create the project & collect the DB URL. step 2: Install Prisma & prisma client with initilize it. step 3: create .env file in the src directory & paste the DATABASE_URL. step 4: create schema in prisma generated file.
+Based on our blogging application we have 4 schema, thats are : user, article, comment & like. step 5: Push the schema to neon db. step 7: go to shadcn UI webpage & configure it.